melanieharo22/cse15l-lab-reports/labreport5.md

 This is the new, correct output after fixing the logical error: <br />
 ![fixedterminaloutput](fixedterminaloutput.jpg)
 The student added a counter variable which helped the while loop from running an infinite number of times. <br />

+This student wanted to try making the same type of program but in Java.
+This poor student can't seem to escape the bugs in their code and now has to figure out what is wrong.
+This is the following Java program with roughly the same thing they did in the first place. <br />
+**IMAGE**
+This is the Edstem post the student posted once again. <br />
+**IMAGE**
+The same TA/Tutor helped answer their question in terms of what was wrong with their code: <br />
+"Looks like there is another logical error in your code which is causing the ``` Exception in thread "main" java.lang.ArrayIndexOutOfBoundsException: Index 3 out of bounds for length 3
+        at buggy.main(buggy.java:5) ``` error <br />

 **Part 2: Reflection** <br />
 I really enjoyed this class because I learned a plethora of skills and techniques that will save me time.
 I additionally learned a lot of useful tools such as Vim, bash, Git, and being exposed to that in this class has helped me explore them even further outside of